camillehe1992/on-demand-job-in-aws-batch/README.md

 ```
 After submitted successfully, go to AWS Console -> Batch -> Jobs.
 Select the target job queue from the dropdown list, then your new submitted job will be listed on the top.
 It will spend a few minutes for a job to complete, according to the job processing time, and whether you allocate an EC2 instance resource in advance by giving variable `desired_vcpus` a number greater than 0 or not.
 If the job failed, an email notification will be sent out to the Topic subscribers you provided in variable `notification_email_addresses`.

 As designed, we keep the `desired_vcpus` as `0` as default for saving cost, which means a new EC2 instance will be launched when a new job is submitted and shut down immediately after completed.
-The screenshot below shows the lastest job that submmitted by CloudWatch Event (EventBridge) at 04:00 AM (UTC).
+The screenshot below shows the latest job that submitted by CloudWatch Event (EventBridge) at 04:00 AM (UTC).

 ![Job Overview](./images/batch-job.png)